-As we come out of summer, we may find we’ve fallen off of our routine a little bit, or perhaps we’re just tired of the same-old, same-old.
+As we get into fall, we may find we’ve fallen off of our routine a little bit, or perhaps we’re just tired of the same-old, same-old.
 Sometimes we just need to mix things up, so for advice on how to start a new fitness routine, we turned to Sara Hodson, founder and CEO of Live Well, a Vancouver-based exercise clinic concept.
-She breaks her advice down into five simple steps.
+She breaks her advice down into four simple steps.

 - Reset your expectations: “Understand there is no quick fix,” says Hodson.
 “Sustainable behaviour change is something that takes time, so it’s important to be committed for the long term.
 We have to work from a position of behaviours come first, outcomes come later,” she says, explaining that developing a consistent fitness habit should be the focus, rather than the outcome it will bring.